FunkinCrew/awesome-funkin-resources/README.md

 - [HaxeFlixel Snippets](https://snippets.haxeflixel.com/) - Snippets of HaxeFlixel code with live demos to explain their functionality.
 - [HaxeFlixel's Tutorial Game (TurnBasedRPG)](https://haxeflixel.com/documentation/tutorial/) - A really nifty tutorial that goes step-by-step on teaching how to make a game, comes with pre-made assets for you to use as well.
   - [GitHub source code for TurnBasedRPG](https://github.com/HaxeFlixel/flixel-demos/tree/dev/Tutorials/TurnBasedRPG).

-#### Other Resources
-- [Source Code Guide | OVERHAUL](https://gamebanana.com/tuts/13798) - That one famous GameBanana compile guide.
-Also includes tutorials, like adding songs, custom characters, etc. (**was originally targeted towards Funkin' 0.2.7.1**)

 ### Visual Studio Code
 - Visual Studio Code is highly recommended, as it is the only integrated development environment (IDE) with proper support for Haxe (via extensions).